†Cesáreo Gabaráin (1936–1991) was a prolific composer of Spanish-language liturgical music best known for his popular song “Pescador de Hombres.”

 A prolific composer, he published 37 collections of liturgical music and more than 500 songs.
 His best-known work, “Pescador de Hombres,” written in 1979, was reported to be the favorite song of both Pope Saint John Paul II, whom Father Gabaráin met, and later Pope Francis.
 The song appears in hymnals (in both English and Spanish) of many Christian denominations and has been translated into over 80 languages.

 In 2021, Father Gabaráin was accused of committing sexual abuse during his ministry in the 1970s.
-These allegations were investigated by the Archdiocese of Madrid and the Marist community to which he belonged, but no substantial evidence of their veracity was found, and the investigations were closed.
+These allegations were investigated by the Archdiocese of Madrid, but no substantial evidence of their veracity was found, and the investigations were closed.
 Read OCP’s statement here.